Audrey is a cook who loves creating new flavors by tweaking recipes to include healthier ingredients.

-Salmon is so good for you and it is also part of the culinary basics when it comes to knowing how to prepare fish.
-Not only is salmon delicious - all those omega-3's that it packs make it a wonderful food choice.
-Don't forget to save leftover salmon for eggs, sandwiches and salads!
+Salmon is so good for you, and it is also part of the culinary basics when it comes to knowing how to prepare fish.
+Not only is salmon delicious, but it is also full of omega-3, which makes it a wonderful food choice.
+Don't forget to save leftover salmon for eggs, sandwiches, and salads!

 Recipe for Cedar Plank Salmon